moebiussurfing/ofxSurfingImGui/README.md

 #### AVAILABLE CUSTOMIZATIONS:

-    - Hide the parameter widget respecting the void space or not, or make it inactive sibaling mouse interation.
+    - Hide the parameter widget respecting the void space or not, or make it inactive disabling mouse interaction.
-    - Set an ImGui::SameLine( after the widget, to draw more next params at the same line.
+    - Set an _ImGui::SameLine()_ after the widget, to draw the next params at the same line.
     - Add a final vertical spacing after the widget.
-    - Set the widget width to fit the panel width, passing the amount of widgets per row/line.
+    - Set the widget width to fit the panel width, passing the number of widgets per row/line.
+    - Queue styles for incoming parameters inside a group.

 #### API